BramVanroy/bicorpus-preprocessing/README.rst

                             added on top of this number).
 Default depends on your hardware (default: total_n_cpus-1)

-The preprocessing script is called `bicorpus.py`.
-Its main arguments are `construct` and `deconstruct`.
-If you need help using the script, just call `bicorpus.py construct -h` or equivalent.
+The preprocessing script is called :code:`bicorpus.py`.
+Its main arguments are :code:`construct` and :code:`deconstruct`.
+If you need help using the script, just call :code:`bicorpus.py construct -h` or equivalent.